 Class Of 2021 Big Board

-This is unquestionably the most difficult Big Board to put together, from projecting weights to the high schools these guys will attend to whether or not they are being held back a grade.
-Then there is of course the whole point of the Big Board, which is to assess resumes and project beyond their freshman year.
-The list and rankings will undoubtedly change as the recruiting process starts to heat up for them next year, but for now, here are 50 solid names to keep an eye on as you prepare for what promises to be an incredible month of high school wrestling in October.
+Remember, the whole point of the Big Board is to assess resumes and project beyond their freshman year.
+The list and rankings will undoubtedly change as the recruiting process starts to heat up for them next year, but for now, here are 50 solid names to keep an eye on as you prepare for what promises to be an incredible postseason of high school wrestling.

 Join PRO Now to Get Unlimited Access to FloWrestling!Join Now